 - In Metro: Last Light, this trope appears in the bar in Venice station.
 Go up to the bartender, and a plain-looking woman will be sitting on the stool to your right.
 Order the local specialty, "the bullet", down it, and look again.
 She's turned into a much younger and more attractive woman.

-- In Mass Effect 2, if you order the "Mystery Drink" at Illium's Eternity Lounge and then talk to the (elderly) bartender, her character model will have changed to look younger.
+- In Mass Effect 2, if you order the "Mystery Drink" at Illium's Eternity Lounge and then talk to the (elderly) bartender, her character model will have changed to look younger but will also be wearing garish facial makeup.

 - In a 1957 cartoon called "The Plumber of Seville," the plumber drinks too much at lunch and sees an unattractive harp player as a beautiful blonde through beer goggle effect.